MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 }
 ```

-## Range adapters
+## Range adaptors

-Range adapters take a range and produce a view.
-Range adapters produce lazily evaluated views.
+Range adaptors take a range and produce a view.
+Range adaptors produce lazily evaluated views.
 That is, you don't incur the cost of transforming every element in the range to produce the view.
 You only pay the cost to process an element in the view when you access that element.

-In the previous example, the `filter` range adapter creates a view named `input` that contains the elements that are divisible by three.
-The `transform` range adapter takes the view of elements divisible by three and creates a view of those elements squared.
+In the previous example, the `filter` range adaptor creates a view named `input` that contains the elements that are divisible by three.
+The `transform` range adaptor takes the view of elements divisible by three and creates a view of those elements squared.

-Range adapters can be chained together (composed), which is the heart of the power and flexibility of ranges.
-Composing range adapters allows you to overcome the problem that the previous STL algorithms aren't easily composable.
+Range adaptors can be chained together (composed), which is the heart of the power and flexibility of ranges.
+Composing range adaptors allows you to overcome the problem that the previous STL algorithms aren't easily composable.

-For more information about creating views, see [Range adapters](range-adaptors.md).
+For more information about creating views, see [Range adaptors](range-adaptors.md).

 ## Range algorithms